-Predicate Rules: Definition
+Predicate Rule Definition

-For pharmaceutical, biotech, biologics, and other companies involved in drug manufacturing: 21 CFR 211.180(b) requires ?Records shall be maintained for all components, drug product containers, closures, and labeling for at least one year after the expiration date or, in the case of certain OTC drug products lacking expiration dating because they meet the criteria for exemption under §211.137, three years after distribution of the last lot of drug product incorporating the component or using the container, closure, or labeling.?
+The CGMP for finished pharmaceuticals are enumerated in 21 CFR Part 211.
+Section 211.180(b) of the regulation requires that “(r)ecords shall be maintained for all components, drug product containers, closures, and labeling for at least one year after the expiration date or, in the case of certain OTC (over-the-counter) drug products lacking expiration dating because they meet the criteria for exemption under §211.137, three years after distribution of the last lot of drug product incorporating the component or using the container, closure, or labeling.”(2)

 If your company maintains such records electronically per CGMP rules, then Part 11 applies to those records.
-This also means that the computer system that controls such records must be validated according to FDA 21 CFR Part 11 requirements.
+This also means that the computer system that controls those records must be validated according to FDA 21 CFR Part 11 requirements.

-For companies involved in medical device manufacturing : 21 CFR 820.40(b) provides that ?Changes to documents shall be reviewed and approved by individual(s) in the same function or organization that approved the original review and approval?Each manufacturer shall maintain records of changes to documents.
-Change records shall include a description of the change, identification of the affected documents, the signature of the approving individual(s), the approval date, and when the change becomes effective.?
+21 CFR 820 outlines the quality system regulation (QSR) mandates for device companies.
+The requisite document controls are set forth in Section 820.40(b), which stipulates that “(c)hanges to documents shall be reviewed and approved by individual(s) in the same function or organization that approved the original review and approval.
+Each manufacturer shall maintain records of changes to documents.
+Change records shall include a description of the change, identification of the affected documents, the signature of the approving individual(s), the approval date, and when the change becomes effective.”(3)